mongodb/django-mongodb-backend/docs/topics/queryable-encryption.rst

 - **No joins on encrypted fields** – Filtering across relationships using encrypted foreign keys is unsupported because matching must happen client-side.
-- **Admin/debug limitations** – You’ll need to integrate client-side decryption for Django admin or tools, otherwise you’ll see ciphertext.

 In short, when working with Queryable Encryption, design your queries to use exact matches only on encrypted fields, and plan to handle any sorting or